Upload new images. The image library for this site will open in a new window.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Remove the video from the media panel.

 Move this whole section up, swapping places with the section above it.

 The Iraqi Institute for the Conservation of Antiquities and Heritage preserves the legacy of humanity contained in the unique cultural heritage of Iraq.
 It accomplishes this through educating people in conservation and preservation and by inviting professionals from around the world to share their expertise.

-Iraq's people share the heritage of ancient Mesopotamia, the “cradle of Western civilization.”
-Human history is chronicled in sites and museums throughout the country, including the famed temples of Babylon, the Assyrian capital of Nineveh, and the spiral minaret at Samarra.
-Since 2008, the IICAH has been training Iraq's museum and heritage professionals in the preservation and conservation of their national treasures in a state-of-the-art educational facility offering international-standard programs taught by international experts.
-IICAH participants include men and women, Arabs and Kurds, Muslims and Christians, Sunni and Shia from across Iraq—all drawn together by a shared passion for the preservation of one of the world's oldest civilizations and home to some of mankind's most ancient artifacts.
+The Institute, located in Erbil, is a well-equipped modern educational facility offering programs reflecting international standards.
+Courses are taught by international experts and Iraqi teaching assistants using local resources and materials.
+IICAH participants include men and women, Arabs and Kurds, Sunni and Shia, Christians and other faiths, from across Iraq—all drawn together by a shared passion for the preservation of one of the world's oldest civilizations and home to some of mankind's most ancient artifacts.